miyagis-forests/farmacy-food-kata/architecture/order-microservice-eda-view.md

 - When processing the final submit for the meal order, `Checkout` calls `Inventory query` for validating the order against meal availability in the selected pick-up location (if one was chosen).
 If everything is OK, a domain event "Purchase Order Created" is published.
-- The purchase order is processed asynchronouly, as described in the [sequence diagram](#behavior) further down.
+- The purchase order is processed asynchronously, as described in the [sequence diagram](#behavior) further down.

 #### Payment
 - Will process the payment for a submitted purchase order.
 - Uses a third-party payment gateway.
 To avoid coupling the logic to one specific payment gateway provider, the interaction is through a wrapper service.
-- If the payment is sucessful, `Payment` publishes a Order Payment Confirmed event containing all order details and payment status.
+- If the payment is successful, `Payment` publishes an Order Payment Confirmed event containing all order details and payment status.

 #### Payflow wrapper